DtxdF/AppJail.docs/docs/logs.md

-AppJail has its own way of saving logs.
-Fortunately, it is not difficult to learn.
+AppJail has its own way to list, read and remove logs created by itself.
+The idea is to have a centralized form to manage static log files created by some AppJail subcommands or by AppJail itself.

-AppJail uses four things: `type`, `entity`, `subtype` and `log`.
+Having just files scattered around the filesystem doesn't make sense, since you probably want to know which part of AppJail generates them, when, and you also want to keep them for a long time until you don't really need them.
+AppJail solves this with a very simple approach:

-* `type`: refers to a group of entities with the same meaning in a context.
+* `type`: Refers to a group of entities with the same meaning in a context.
-* `entity`: refers to an individual thin in a group.
+* `entity`: Refers to an individual in a group.
-* `subtype`: refers to a group of logs with the same mearing in a context.
+* `subtype`: Refers to a group of logs with the same meaning in a context.
-* `log`: name of the log.
+* `log`: Log filename.

 **types**:

 * `commands`: Logs created by commands.
 * `jails`: Logs created by jails.
-* `nat`: Logs created by the `appjail nat` command or something similar.
+* `nat`: Logs created by commands that perform NAT or are related to this operation.

 **entity**